Narrator 1: Once upon a time, there was a boy called Donal

 (Donal and his mother hug.)

-For more Irish Legends plays click on the link below.
+For more Irish Legends plays click here.